 What the Toyota RAV4 Gets Right

-When the RAV4 got a makeover in 2013, Toyota included several of the newest safety technologies, including blind-spot warning and rear cross-traffic warning systems as available options on the top Limited trim level.
-(They aren’t available at all on the CR-V.)
+Toyota gave the RAV4 a makeover in 2013 and added several of the newest safety technologies, including blind-spot warning and rear cross-traffic warning systems as available options on the top Limited trim level (they aren’t available at all on the CR-V.)

 The redesign also switched the rear door to a liftgate and added a height-adjustable version as standard on the Limited trim.

 These two SUVs are so similar that what makes one of them seem better to a buyer may boil down to brand preference.
 Some reviews say that the RAV4 still feels a bit more truck-like than the CR-V, so city drivers may prefer the Honda – although both handle urban driving with ease.
 On the other hand, the RAV4 offers some newer technology than the CR-V, as well as an available JBL sound system with 11 speakers.